Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

     ??? abstract "Answer"
         `GENOTYPE` used 0.8-1.6 GB memory

-## 2.2.2 Fine-tune reporting with trace
+## 2.2.2 Resource reporting with `nextflow log`

-!!! note "Recall the trace file from Part 1"

 Recall we generated a trace file in lesson [1.8.3](../part1/01_8_nfcore_config.md).
-In this lesson, we will further explore trace customisation.

-[Trace reports](https://nextflow.io/docs/latest/reports.html#trace-file) can be customised to provide detailed records of each process executed within a pipeline.
-This file is generated by adding the `-with-trace` flag to your execution command or using the `trace{}` directive to your configuration file.
-While the HTML reports above focus on visual simmaries of the whole run, trace text files give you raw process-level data that you can slice, filter, and analyse as needed.
-Perfect for working on the HPC.
-Trace has a lot of functionality, not all fields are visible by default.

-Before we add this to our configuration, lets trace a previous workflow run using the `nextflow log` utility.
+For the runs we have already executed, which lacked the trace config option or command line flag, we can generate a trace report using the `nextflow log` command.
+This command is not identical to the trace file, but provides similar information about resource usage for each process in a tabular format.
+Since we don't have a trace file yet, we will first perform resource tracing using the `nextflow log` utility.

-!!! example "Exercise"
+!!! example "Exercise: Review resource usage with nextflow log"

-    View the previous runs:
+    1. Run the `nextflow log` command with no arguments to view a summary of previous runs:

     ```bash
     nextflow log